albertstarfield/project-zephyrine/documentation/DeveloperDocumentation/Issue_Log.md

     *   Increases retrieval context limits (`retrieval_URL_COUNT`, fuzzy search interaction fetch).
     *   Adjusts logging and disables the "mistype" feature.
 -   **ID:** CORTEX-FEAT-005
--   **Title:** Integrate native Llama.cpp multimodal System for image processing
+-   **Title:** Integrate native Core Logic Component multimodal System for image processing
 -   **Status:** Resolved
--   **Description:** This feature integrates the new `llama-mtmd-cli` (renamed to `LMMultiModal`) from `llama.cpp` for native, high-performance vision system execution.
-This replaces the previous, less efficient vision system handling.
-A new `LlamaCppVisionWrapper` and a dedicated `vision` task type in the `llama_worker` have been implemented.
-The `launcher` and `CortexConfiguration` have been updated with the new Unsloth Qwen vision system files and their required `mmproj` files.
+-   **Description:** This feature integrates the new `core logic-mtmd-cli` (renamed to `Visual Logic Component`) from `Core Logic Component` for native, high-performance optical analysis system execution.
+This replaces the previous, less efficient optical analysis system handling.
+A new `Core LogicCppVisionWrapper` and a dedicated `optical analysis` task type in the `core_logic_worker` have been implemented.
+The `launcher` and `CortexConfiguration` have been updated with the new Unsloth Core Logic optical analysis system files and their required `mmproj` files.
 -   **ID:** CORE-REFACTOR-001
--   **Title:** Refactor vision system image description pipeline
+-   **Title:** Refactor optical analysis system image description pipeline
 -   **Status:** Resolved
--   **Description:** Centralized the vision system image description logic into the `llama_worker.py` script.
-This removes the `get_vlm_description` method from `cortex_backbone_provider.py` and introduces a dedicated "vision" task type in the worker.
-The changes also include improved error handling, input processing, and a longer timeout for Ollama streaming to enhance stability with slower Systems.
+-   **Description:** Centralized the optical analysis system image description logic into the `core_logic_worker.py` script.
+This removes the `get_vlm_description` method from `cortex_backbone_provider.py` and introduces a dedicated "optical analysis" task type in the worker.
+The changes also include improved error handling, input processing, and a longer timeout for Streaming Backend streaming to enhance stability with slower Systems.
 -   **ID:** UI-FEAT-005
     -   **Title:** Add initial GTK C application for native UI experiments.
     -   **Status:** In-Progress